 Show Me for Emergencies is an essential free app for emergency workers and people with communication needs - like difficulty understanding English, hearing impairments, and cognitive disabilities.
 It uses easy-to-understand icons for two-way communication during an emergency.

-The State of Connecticut has been given permission to distribute and use this application by the State of Massachusetts.
+The State of Connecticut has been permitted to distribute and use this application by the State of Massachusetts.
 This project was developed by the Office of Preparedness and Emergency Management (OPEM) at the Massachusetts Department of Public Health (MDPH), with funding support by Public Health Emergency Preparedness (PHEP) and Hospital Preparedness Program (HPP) Cooperative Agreement TP12-1201, from the US Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC) and Assistant Secretary for Preparedness and Response (ASPR).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the CDC and/or ASPR.

-Resources for Individuals Who are Deaf or Hard of Hearing
+Resources for Individuals Who Are Deaf or Hard of Hearing

 - Public Service Announcement in American Sign Language (ASL) - Connecticut Vaccination Information in American Sign Language with captions

-The following communication cards and video have been compiled to make the COVID testing process easier to understand.
+The following communication cards and videos have been compiled to make the COVID testing process easier to understand.
 You should always reach out to your preferred testing site to get exact information about the testing process at that site.

 - FDA Card (Health Pulse - Audere) - how to collect a nasal specimen for a COVID-19 test